Shaw-Shepard House // c.1860

 Albert T. Stearns Lumber Company Office // c.1855

-The Stearns Lumber Company, which eventually covered forty acres, was opened by Albert Thomas Stearns in 1849 at Port Norfolk, in Dorchester, Massachusetts.
+The Stearns Lumber Company, which originally covered forty acres, was opened by Albert Thomas Stearns in 1849 at Port Norfolk, in Dorchester, Massachusetts.
 The location was ideal for transportation as wood could arrive by ship via the harbor or by rail.
 Stearns made everything from greenhouses, to water tanks, to millwork, but they specialized in wooden gutters, a necessary component in housing construction, and even invented a machine just for this purpose.
 Stearns’ machine removed the core of the gutter in one piece with a cylinder saw, which allowed the leftover product to be reduced into moulding, trim, ect.
 Stearns specialized in Cypress lumber and erected a saw mill in Florida, having it shipped up to his lumberyard in Port Norfolk.
 He became known as the Apostle of Cypress.
 The company eventually closed in 1968, after decades in losses of national lumber production and an increase in the use of cement and steel in building.
 The former Stearns Lumber Company yards were redeveloped and is now the site of Joseph Finnegan Park.
 The brick company office building is the last extant building from the historic A. T. Stearns Lumber Company, and its future is uncertain.
 The building is currently owned by the Massachusetts Department of Conservation and Recreation (DCR), who asked for the building to be demolished, causing the local neighborhood to speak out for its preservation.
 This is one to watch out for!

 Broad Street Association Building // 1805